Orange County CA Youth - Leadership Academy

 You can support your loved ones at Orange County CA Youth - Leadership Academy on InmateAid, if you have any immediate questions contact the facility directly at 714-935-7099.

-The Orange County CA Youth - Leadership Academy is a medium to low-security detention center located at 3155 West Justice Center Way Orange, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Orange County CA Youth - Leadership Academy is a medium to low-security detention center located at 3155 West Justice Center Way Orange, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The Youth Leadership Academy (YLA) is a 120-bed, juvenile detention facility operated by the Orange County Probation Department.
 Centrally located within Orange County, the facility opened in July 2006 and consists of two, two-story modular living units that are designed to each house up to 60 youth.
 The facility is self-contained and includes laundry and intake/release services.
 Each building contains a control center, dayrooms, dining, and multi-purpose areas with shared access to five school classrooms and outdoor recreation space.
 There is a third building that functions as the administration building and includes staff parking.